Run Autonity Oracle Server

 ATN and NTN data simulator plugin

-If a simulator has been deployed and is available to provide simulated data for testnet use, this can be connected to by adding a config entry for the simulated source to your plugins-conf.yml
+If a simulator has been deployed and is available to provide simulated data for testnet or local development network use, this can be connected to by adding a config entry for the simulated source to your oracle_config.yml

 file.